There are now 2 possible online modes for units:

-- Students are able to (1) understand, explain and discuss the principles for responsible management; (2) demonstrate an understanding of the role of sustainability, social responsibility and ethics in successfully managing modern organisations; (3) participate in responsible management decision making on a number of levels and across a range of functional areas; and (4) demonstrate, through critical reflection, an ability to describe, explain and justify responsible management issues and, know how to express and act on them as well as the personal meaning that they hold for students.
+Students are able to (1) discuss the principles for responsible management; (2) demonstrate an understanding of the role of sustainability, social responsibility and ethics in successfully managing modern organisations; (3) participate in responsible management decision making on a number of levels and across a range of functional areas; (4) demonstrate, through critical reflection, an ability to describe, explain and justify responsible management issues; and (5) know how to express and act on responsible management issues as well as the personal meaning that they hold for students.

-- Indicative assessments in this unit are as follows: (1) mid-semester progress test; (2) project; and (3) reflection.
+Indicative assessments in this unit are as follows: (1) mid semester progress test; (2) project report; and (3) reflective task.
 Further information is available in the unit outline.

 - Unit Coordinator(s)